Keto Cheesecake

 • In a high speed blender or food processor, add the cream cheese, sour cream, and superfine sugar substitute and blend until combined.
 Add the eggs, then the vanilla extract, and blend once more until fully incorporated.

-• Remove the pie crust from the refrigerator and add the cheesecake filling into it.
-Place the cheesecake in the oven and bake for an hour, or until the middle is mostly set.
+• Remove the pie crust from the refrigerator and add the cheesecake filling to it.
+Place the cheesecake in the oven and bake for 50-55 minutes, or until the middle is mostly set.

 • Turn off the oven and open the oven door slightly.
 Allow the cheesecake to cool in it completely, before refrigerating for at least four hours, to firm up.